 Now, we begin the list of five consequences of a life with pride.
 The first is violence as proud people seek to conquer and will preserve their place in life at all cost.
 We see that, here, as Edom (Esau) turned on his own brother Jacob (Israel) and so God judged them and they were conquered by Babylon to the point that you do not even hear of Edomites anymore.
 We look around the world today and see much violence.
 What is the cause of it?
 If we look deep enough, we will see that all of the struggles are because of the pride of an individual leader or a group of people.
 Men cannot get along when there is pride at work and that is why the search for peace will not be successful until Jesus returns.

-On the day you stood aloof while strangers carried off his wealth and foreigners entered his gates and cast lots for Jerusalem, you were like one of them.
+On that day you stood aside, while strangers carried off his treasure, and foreigners entered his gates to cast lots for Yerushalayim - you were no different from them.

 The second consequence of a life of pride is a lack of concern for others especially the weak and the poor.
 As we see here, Edom stood by while Jerusalem was attacked.